 McConnells Mill State Park

 Picnicking: The Kildoo Picnic Area is adjacent to the parking area at the northern end of the gorge near the Old Mill.
 A steep trail leads down to the Old Mill.
-There are no pavilions in the park but the picnic area has many shaded tables.
 Charcoal grills and restrooms are available.
 Alcoholic beverages are prohibited.

 A playfield is across the road from the Kildoo Picnic Area.
 This field may be used for softball and other activities during the summer and for sledding during the winter months.

 No Swimming!
 Slippery Rock Creek is a very swift and dangerous whitewater creek.
 Many people have drowned in this dangerous creek.
 Nearby Moraine State Park has two swimming beaches.

 Danger - White Water - Slippery Rocks Visitors entering McConnells Mill State Park should be aware of the natural hazards and steep terrain of the Slippery Rock Creek Gorge.
 This area contains smooth rocks that are often damp and slippery, and varying degrees of whitewater conditions, including deep pools, rapids and swift currents.
 Adults should be aware of these features and exercise caution to protect themselves and children from accidents.
 Numerous accidents here have resulted in injury and death.